Garmin Fenix 6 Review, 6x 6s Pro

 Technical Design – Technical Specifications

-If you want even more information about the exact technical specifications and detailed comparisons to similar models then it is linked to separately here:
+The exact technical specifications and detailed comparisons to similar models are here:

 The market is now moving on from what is offered by simple activity trackers.
 Nevertheless, like many other manufacturers, Garmin’s activity tracking capabilities remain considerable with many nuances and small improvements that set them apart from most competitors.